-At The Raleigh House of Hope, we encourage our clients to participate in yoga and meditation to support treatment and recovery.
+At The Raleigh House, we encourage our clients to participate in yoga and meditation to support treatment and recovery.

 The Bhagavad Gita describes yoga as being the mind’s ability to treat success and failure with equanimity.
 When put into a recovery context, this philosophy helps clients navigate the difficult journey towards sobriety in a nonjudgmental manner so that they can concentrate fully on the healing process.

 Meditation is part of yoga practice.
 Meditation therapy involves employing guided or unguided techniques to achieve relaxation and expand consciousness for a therapeutic effect.

 Meditation is a mental exercise that is typically performed in the yogic context, though physical poses aren’t necessarily part of the practice.
 While there are different valid methods for pursuing a meditative state, the act of meditation generally involves using deep, focused breathing to calm the mind and quiet the thought processes that trigger emotional disharmony.

 Yoga and meditation offer numerous benefits to people pursuing recovery from substance use disorders.
 Yoga has long been found to be effective in managing the stress response and even mitigating feelings of depression.
 The Journal of Alternative and Complementary Medicine published a report finding that yoga poses and techniques accelerate the production of gamma-aminobutyric acid (GABA), which might help to reduce symptoms of withdrawal.